School excursionSpecial Offer

 - Easy.
 Guided tour and activities along an unsealed walking path including a board walk, grassed area and stairs.

 $16 per student.
 Minimum of 20 students.
 GST included.

 - Meeting point

 - Meet at Bare Island gate.
 La Perouse is located at the northern headland of Kamay Botany Bay National Park.
 You can't access it from the southern end of the park at Kurnell.

 - To organise this school excursion please contact the local NPWS office or use the ‘Enquire now’ button.
-Find out if your school is eligible for the Unlocking Heritage travel subsidy.

 - School excursion inquiries - Sydney Harbour

 - in the La Perouse area of Kamay Botany Bay National Park in the Sydney and surrounds region